 The trek duration can last anywhere between 4 to 7 days, depending on your time constraint.
 It begins from an hour-long drive from Pokhara to Nayapul, from where we will trek through the dirt trail that will take us to Ghorepani, a picturesque village.
 Poon Hill is a three-hour hike from Ghorepani, which is generally undertaken at crack of dawn to watch the sunrise.
 Since you will trek through several Gurung and Magar settlements, the trek offers a great and unique cultural exposure too.

 Fret not if you don’t have time, energy, or enthusiasm to trek all the way to the base camp to have great views of the Everest.
-Everest View trekking will grant you all that privilege for lesser time and money.
-It is one of the most popular treks in the entire Khumbu region, courtesy its perfect natural setting and cultural beauty.
+Everest View trekking or Tengboche Monastery Trekking will grant you all that privilege for lesser time and money.
+It is one of the most popular treks in the entire Khumbu region, courtesy of its perfect natural setting and cultural beauty.

 Langtang Valley Trek